EndPointCorp/end-point-blog/2013/11/04/jquery-contents-method.html.md

-I had an interesting JavaScript challenge recently and came across a jQuery method that I hadn't heard of before, so I wanted to share my experience.
+I had an interesting JavaScript challenge recently and came across a jQuery method that I hadn’t heard of before, so I wanted to share my experience.
 Given the following markup, I needed a way to hide all the text not inside span.highlighted elements:

 ```html
 <p>Here is some text.